01-edu/public/subjects/keycodes-symphony/README.md

 ### Provided files

+You have at your disposal the following file that you can download to test locally:

-- Check the HTML file [index.html](/public/subjects/keycodes-symphony/index.html), which includes:
+- the HTML file [index.html](/public/subjects/keycodes-symphony/index.html) to open in the browser, which includes:

   - the JS script which will allow to run your code
   - some CSS pre-styled classes: feel free to use those as they are, or modify them